enzuru/bsd-lisp-machine/README.md

 ## What is this?

-These setup scripts build the ultimate Lisp workstation pictured above after a fresh FreeBSD or OpenBSD install which is how I do most of my computing.
+These setup scripts build a BSD-based Lisp workstation pictured above after a fresh FreeBSD or OpenBSD install which is how I do most of my computing.
 You can adapt these setup scripts to help build your own Lisp workstation; you must modify these scripts because they are designed specifically for my own workstations, but I leave them as FOSS so that users can learn about advanced computing styles.
 This style of computing is a throwback to the ancient [Lisp machines](https://en.wikipedia.org/wiki/Lisp_machine).

 ## What software does it use?